MeanderingProgrammer/harpoon-core.nvim/README.md

 There are pretty large changes in this implementation so mapping the 2 outside of what is available publically is not straightforward.

-Perhaps in the future can add some support for storing other information at a project level, but I am unsure if there is a nice way to do this.

 # Features

 * Supports running multiple different projects at the same time without losing any changes to your marked files.
 * Invalid marks get filtered out, only valid changes propagate to marks.
 * Marking files at a branch granularity if `mark_branch` option is set.
 * Will set active window to specified file if it is already open rather than